 Overeager spell checking is especially concerning for English dialects that are endangered, like Jamaican Creole.
 According to Hinrichs, 90 percent of Jamaicans grow up speaking it, but don’t know how to write it.
 Thanks to autocorrect on smartphones and computers, many attempts to write Creole are converted into standard English.
 Personality and uniqueness are drained from the language one word at a time.
 Autocorrect is also teaching those who use smartphones, web browsers, or word processors that the way they’re writing is wrong, and this is the right way.

 The way to fix this is to get the Jamaican dialect recognized more officially inside the country, around the world, and online, but like many endangered languages around the world, what’s missing is the infrastructure to make this happen.
-Jamaica is not a rich country, and those affected by this change may feel lucky to have a decent smartphone at all.
+Jamaica is not a rich country, and those affected by this change may feel lucky to have a smartphone at all.

 What language will AI speak?

-Voice assistants, smartphones, PCs, and most of the tech world may have a tough time with dialects and accents today, but in a few years, they may begin to talk and write back to us so frequently that they form their own dialects and begin to affect ours.
+Voice assistants, smartphones, PCs, and most of the tech world may have a tough time with dialects and accents today, but in a few years, they may begin to talk and write back to people so frequently that they form their own dialects and begin to affect ours.

 Mohamed Musbah is the vice president of product at Maluuba, a Canadian company working on the next generation of artificial intelligence.
 He spends his days imagining a world where AI assistants like Siri and Alexa actually work.

-Maluuba’s goal, he told Digital Trends, is to help machines (AI) converse with us in much more natural dialogue, and to give them actual ‘reading comprehension’ so they can truly understand words and learn how to interact with us.
+Maluuba’s goal, he told Digital Trends, is to help machines (AI) converse with us in much more natural dialogue, and to give them actual ‘reading comprehension’ so they can truly understand words and learn how to interact with people.
 It has had some luck, too.
 Earlier this year, Maluuba’s AI was able to ‘read’ Harry Potter and the Sorcerer’s Stone and answer multiple choice questions correctly with about 70 percent accuracy.

-In the future, he imagines AI assistants, or “bots,”’ that we chat with all the time, at work and at home.
+In the future, he imagines AI assistants, or “bots,”’ that people chat with all the time, at work and at home.
 They can do a lot more than tell us the weather, and are a much more vocal, contributing part of society.

 Payack isn’t optimistic: “Bill Gates says by 2040, robots will take over many jobs,” he said, adding that “the next horizon is ordering at McDonalds and computers will talk back to you.”
 When that happens, robots “could actually limit the expansion of words because they aren’t thinking like we are.
 They are straight and narrow.”
 Payack believes that “if you have enough robots in society,” they could limit word growth.